 Notes: Values reflect five-year rolling annual averages and have been rounded to the nearest integer.
 Draft 2018 and 2019 data in these averages are from July 2020.

 MA = Massachusetts.
 MPO = metropolitan planning organization.
 VMT = vehicle-miles traveled.

-Sources: Massachusetts Department of Transportation and Boston Region MPO staff.
+Sources: MassDOT and Boston Region MPO staff.